-Over her five years at MIT, Pitter helped bring both programs to unprecedented levels of success.
-During her tenure as Acting Head Coach she helped lead the Engineers to their best ever NCAA finishes: third place for the men and eighth place for the women.
+Serving as an assistant coach for first four years at MIT, Pitter helped lead both programs to three consecutive NEWMAC Championships, while guiding the men to four consecutive top-10 finishes at the NCAA Division III Championships.
+She spent her fifth season as the Acting Head Coach while Dawn Dill was on maternity leave in 2012-13.
+As the Acting Head Coach, Pitter led the Engineers to their best ever NCAA finishes: third place for the men and eighth place for the women.
 Over the course of the 2012-13 season, the women went on to break 12 school records and the men re-wrote 21 of 24 school records, which included three NCAA event titles and one NCAA record.
 She was named NEWMAC Women's Coach of the Year for the squad's performance at the NEWMAC Championships.

 At the 2013 World Championship Trials, Pitter's athlete placed top eight in the 50-meter butterfly, and reached the finals in the 50-meter freestyle.
-In 2012, Pitter guided MIT's first ever Olympic Trials Qualifier to a 21st-place finish in the 50 free in Omaha, Neb.
+In 2012, Pitter guided MIT's first ever Olympic Trials qualifier to a 21st-place finish in the 50 free in Omaha, Neb.

-In 2011, Sam completed her Master's of Education in Physical Education Specializing in Coaching, from Boston University.
+In 2011, Pitter completed her Master's of Education in Physical Education Specializing in Coaching, from Boston University.
 She has coached masters swimmers at both Boston University and here at Harvard with Cambridge Masters Swim Club.